Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Related works

 While proposing new approaches authors also developed {\bf benchmarks} to assess them.
 In addition to the NL4Opt benchmark, another early benchmark is NLP4LP \cite{pmlr-v235-ahmaditeshnizi24a}.
 Most problems in these early benchmarks featured low complexity; to address this gap, authors introduced the ComplexOR \cite{xiao2024chainofexperts} and IndustryOR \cite{Huang2025} benchmarks, which cover more complex instances collected from both industrial and academic scenarios.
 Unfortunately, all these benchmarks originally suffered from quality control issues.
 ReSocratic \cite{DBLP:conf/iclr/Yang0HGSHFSL025} investigated the use of multiple filters to remove erroneous cases. \cite{DBLP:conf/ijcai/XiaoXXGZHFYWSKD25} manually filtered all error cases from mainstream benchmarks and compiled a unified, cleaned collection of optimisation modelling benchmarks to facilitate future research.

-Finally, most existing works on GenMP employ objective-wise {\bf evaluation}, in which the focus is solely on the correctness of the final objective function value obtained.
-Of course, a correct objective does not guarantee a correct model, therefore alternative approaches have been considered. \cite{deng2024cafa,xiao2024chainofexperts,Huang2025} use a test-driven approach in which the model obtained is tested against multiple test instances. \cite{pmlr-v220-ramamonjison23a} extract coefficients of the objective function and constraints and compare them with a canonical ground truth representation; this latter approach is pragmatic, but also quite simplistic, as determining the equivalence of different formulations of an optimisation problem is NP-hard in general \cite{zhai2025equivamapleveragingllmsautomatic}.
-Additionally, similar approaches fail to capture the degree of correctness of a solution; to overcome this limitation graph-based evaluation approaches have been recently investigated \cite{DBLP:conf/coling/XingWFFXGFRMHZ024}.
+Most existing works on GenMP employ objective-wise {\bf evaluation}, in which the focus is solely on the correctness of the final objective function value obtained by solving the model generated, e.g. \cite{deng2024cafa,xiao2024chainofexperts,Huang2025}.
+Of course, a correct objective does not guarantee a correct model, therefore alternative approaches have been considered. \cite{pmlr-v220-ramamonjison23a} extract coefficients of the objective function and constraints and compare them with a canonical ground truth representation; unfortunately, because the LLM generates arbitrary variable names and index dimensions, automating the semantic alignment of variables is a non-trivial, open problem in general \cite{zhai2025equivamapleveragingllmsautomatic}.
+Additionally, similar approaches fail to capture the degree of correctness of a solution; to overcome this limitation graph-based evaluation approaches have been recently investigated \cite{xing-etal-2024-towards}.
 Despite these developments, as remarked in \cite{DBLP:conf/ijcai/XiaoXXGZHFYWSKD25}, objective-wise evaluation paired with accuracy remains the most widely accepted measure.
+This strategy is a pragmatic compromise, as it functions as a ``semantic hash'' that bypasses the need for manual variable mapping.

-Moreover, cost/latency are still under-reported in the literature, despite their importance for multi-step GenMP pipelines.
+Finally, cost/latency are still under-reported in the literature, despite their importance for multi-step GenMP pipelines.